 Ans: The reason for the job switch is been probed

-Your edge: Be assertive while answering and choose words that either make the previous post look unimportant or the organisation look in a bad light.
+Your edge: Be assertive while answering and choose words that either make the previous post look unimportant or the organization look in a bad light.

 Q 18.
 What were the qualities that your previous employer liked about you (¿Cuáles eran las cualidades que le gustaban a su empleador anterior de usted?)